 Providing cross-border services

-Providing credit is regulated business, but doing marketing and onboarding the clients for the credit providers is regulated in most jurisdictions as well.
+Providing credit is a regulated business, but doing marketing and onboarding the clients for the credit providers is regulated in most jurisdictions.

 That’s the topic of cross-border banking services.
 Every jurisdiction has rules for:

 - Can credit providers from other jurisdictions do marketing for their services?
 Usually, they cannot …